AaronRuben/Heart-Disease-Risk-Prediction/README.md

 ### Best features
 As mentioned earlier, the best features are selected based on their p-values computed during an ANOVA and all features with p-values greater than or equal to 0.05 are removed.
 Among the 10 most significant features are *BMI*, *cigarettes per day* (implies being a *smoker*), *hyptertension* (implies *blood pressure medication*), *diabetes* (implies disturbances of the *blood glucose level*), *heart rate*, *diastolic blood pressure* and being *male*.
-All of these identified best features have been reported extensively in the literature and have been initially identified based on the data of the Framingham study.
+All of these identified best features have been reported extensively in the literature and have been initially identified based on the data of the Framingham study [2].